 by Michael Damico

 I’ll get to it later.
 Wait until tomorrow.
 We all procrastinate.
 I’m an offender myself.
 Especially with things I think are going to cost too much or take too long.
-But the funny thing is, they almost never turn out to be time-consuming or too much of a financial burden.
+But the funny thing is, they almost never turn out to be time-consuming or too expensive.

-With that in mind and spring upon us, this time of year is usually perfect for many artists to plan for their art season and get ahead of their busiest time.
-Summer can be lucrative for many artists, but slow for others.
+With that in mind and spring upon us, this time of year is usually perfect for many artists to plan for their art season.
+It’s a great way to get ahead of their busiest time.
+Summer can be profitable for many artists, but slow for others.
 Either way, if your busiest time as an artist is summer or even fall/winter, then spring is the right time to get prepared.

 I always encourage artists and other visual professionals to prepare for what they can ahead of time.
 Then, handle the rest as it comes to you.
 This is nothing to get stressed about.
 It doesn’t even always require spending money during the preparation time.